 The Fender Blues Deluxe Harmonica delivers a classic sound that may be due to the molded PVC comb and the brass reeds.
 This blues harmonica is very comfortable due to its traditional shape and the chromes metal covers.

-Overall, this Fender harmonica would make a great choice for a beginner player.
+Overall, this Fender harmonica would make a great choice for newbies and is truly one of the best harmonicas for beginners.
 While it doesn’t quite match the Marine Band harmonica listed above when it comes to features, it still offers quite a lot for the low price you’ll pay.

 The Hohner Blues Harp 532BX is another great harmonica choice that is ideal for beginners but that you can also easily grow with as your playing improves.
 If you’re a fan of the blues and want to do a lot of note bending, this might just be the harmonica that you need.
 This is the opposite of a toy.
 Instead, it is a professional musical instrument that feels, plays, and looks great.